Climate change in California: Drought

-Megafloods
+Atmospheric rivers and megafloods

+Atmospheric rivers are powerful weather events that pick-up moisture from the ocean and transport water across the land and are responsible for half of California's annual precipitation events.
+They commonly cause flooding, landslides, power outages, and damage to structures.

 A study published in Science Advances in 2022 stated that climate-caused changes in atmospheric rivers affecting California had already doubled the likelihood of megafloods since 1920—which can involve 100 in of rain and/or melted snow in the mountains per month, or 25 to 34 ft of snow in the Sierra Nevada—and runoff in a future extreme storm scenario is predicted to be 200 to 400% greater than historical values in the Sierra Nevada.

+Atmospheric rivers are crucial for building the state's snowpack and refilling reservoirs and groundwater but often cause significant damage to communities.
+With global warming and climate change, warmer atmospheres hold more vapor, making atmospheric rivers more intense and extreme.
+Wind is commonly associated with atmospheric rivers, and typically cause damage to homes and buildings, uproot trees and telephone poles, cause power outages, and injure people from flying debris.
+Effects from atmospheric rivers have varying effects on different communities and people.
+People who are low income may live in more severely affected areas, have less access to resources for repairs, and be more exposed to debris and active hazards.

 Forest management

 Drought-surviving sugar pines around Lake Tahoe have been found among 129 million trees in California killed between 2012 and 2016 by drought and bark beetles.
 Thousands of seedlings descended from these trees are being planted south-facing slopes on the lake basin's north side with the hope that they carry genes that make them more resilient to drought, waning snowpack and other effects of global warming in the forests of Sierra Nevada.

 The 2022 IPCC report on climate change and mitigation suggests that California land management needs to consider the changing climate when updating their forest management practices, especially when considering fire management.
 In forests of the southwestern United States, climate change and fire exclusion management practices have led to increased severity of wildfires.
 Prescribed burning is an effective fire management tool that, when utilized in savanna ecosystems early in the dry season, has also been shown to reduce emissions.
 The results on whether or not prescribed burning also reduces emissions in forests are inconclusive and needing further study.